-Mineral properties increased from \$27.5 million at December 31, 2017 to \$41.2 million at December 31, 2018 as a result of the reverse takeover transaction on December 27, 2018.
+Mineral properties decreased from \$41.2 million as at December 31, 2018, to \$40.9 million as at December 31, 2019.
+Due to an adjustment of \$0.3 million on the Capitalized transaction cost from Aurcana.

 OUTSTANDING SHARE CAPITAL

 The Company is authorized to issue an unlimited number of common shares without par value.